 Continue reading “Chutes Too Narrow”

 Deep blue sea, darlin’ on the deep, deep blue sea.
 I could not get that Grizzly Bear song out of my head pretty much the entire time I was on my eight day cruise around the Galapagos Islands.
-What an amazing experience.
-Cruising around on a luxury yacht is definitely several steps up from the grimy dorm room hostels I am used to traveling in, but lucky I have a Grandfather who made my voyage aboard ‘The Millenium’ possible, and I am so grateful, because it really was life changing.
-Every single day felt like being in a National Geographic documentary, and each day somehow managed to get better than the last.
+Cruising around on a luxury yacht is definitely several steps up from the grimy dorm room hostels I am used to traveling in, but lucky I have a Grandfather who made my voyage aboard ‘The Millenium’ possible.
+For this I am so grateful, because it really was life changing.
+Every single day felt like being in a National Geographic documentary, with each day somehow managing to get better than the last.

 Continue reading “Deep Blue Sea”